 Keep leftovers safe

-If you have leftover food at the picnic or BBQ, the worst thing you can do is let potentially dangerous foods (meats, milk, cheese, eggs etc) sit out after the meal for grazing throughout the day.
-In fact, if the weather is hot (above 90°—not that likely for Maine), you only have an hour that the food can safety be outside of the 40°-140 range (two hours if the outside temp is lower).
+If you have leftover food at the picnic or BBQ, the worst thing you can do is let potentially dangerous foods (meats, milk, cheese, eggs, etc) sit out after the meal for grazing throughout the day.
+In fact, if the weather is hot (above 90°—not that likely for Maine), you only have an hour that the food can safely be outside of the 40°-140 range (two hours if the outside temp is lower).

 You can help hot foods stay hot by wrapping them tightly and putting them in their own insulated container when bringing them to the picnic and afterward, wrap all leftovers and put them into the cooler with the ice and gel packs so you can quickly cool down the hot food, taking it out of the danger zone.

 There are many websites to help you learn even more about this topic.
 One is the FDA’s site for summer food safety.
 Enjoy the warm weather while it lasts and keep everyone happy with delicious, healthy food that is safe to eat!